-No. There are differences between individual properties and between neighborhoods.
-In one area the sales may indicate a large change in value in a given year.
-In another neighborhood, there may be less of an increase than other areas of the County.
+No. There are differences between individual properties and neighborhoods.
+In one area, the sales may indicate a significant change in value each year.
+There may be less of an increase in another neighborhood than in other areas of the County.
 Properties within the same neighborhood may show different value changes.
 There are numerous factors to be considered in each property, which will cause value changes to vary.
-Some of the factors that can affect value are location, condition, size, quality, number of baths, basement finish, pools, garages and economic conditions.
+Some factors that can affect value are location, condition, size, quality, number of baths, basement finish, pools, garages, and economic conditions.